pooneyy/IntelligenceIntegrationSystem/README.md

 # If has dependency issue when using upper command
 pip install -r requirements_freeze.txt

+# !
+Copy config_example.json as config.json
+# !
+Check and update config according to you real case
+# !
+Config is load in ntelligenceHubStartup.py, you can easily find the usage of config itme.

 # After pip install.
 Install playwright's headless browser
 playwright install chromium